 A plea: I have to pay for server usage and have made all content on this website free and always will.
 I support my family on one income and do research, writing, videos, etc. as a hobby.
 If you can even spare $1.00 as a donation, please do so: it may not seem like much but if each person reading this would do so, even every now and then, it would add up and really, really help.
 Here is my donate/paypal page.

 Too cheap to pay for all his own expenses like I do?

 On the latter two blog entries, he insults my manhood by mangling my name, referring to me consistently as “Dale’s Husband”.
 I know the name Dale is one for females too, but….that’s just childish of him!

 Ammi often claims that I failed to provide support for my assertions against him.
-But this is a case of me being asked to provide support for things that I always thought were OBVIOUS and common knowledge, like the sordid history of the corruption and abuses of Christians and their institutions around the world.
+But this is a case of me being asked to provide support for things that I always thought were OBVIOUS and common knowledge, like the errors and contradictions found in the Bible as well as the sordid history of the corruption and abuses of Christians and their institutions around the world.
 In this day and age, almost anyone can use the internet to look up references to almost anything; why should I have to prove things like the daytime sky is blue?

 1. You will note from the very title, It’s not just evolution that discredits Genesis!, that it begins with the un-evidenced assertion that evolution discredits Genesis.
 But if not just evolution then what?

 The only reason he calls my assertion “un-evidenced” is because he himself denies the overwhelming and obvious evidence for evolution itself.